Overview

 You can view from the above template design that each card occupies seven rows and four columns (including the blank split row at the bottom and the blank split column on the right), rather than six rows and three columns because the title (in the first row) and header (in the first column) in each card are considered as part of the data.

-The preview effect on the DataAnalyst app and in HTML5 are same, as shown in the following figure.
+The preview effects on the DataAnalyst app and the HTML5 terminals are the same, as shown in the following figure.

-You can download the template Card Row (or Column) Split.cpt.
+Download the template by clicking Card Row (or Column) Split.cpt.